alphagov/content-tagger/README.md

 It interacts with the publishing-api to manage the "links hash" for content on GOV.UK.
 It also allows the creation of new taxons, updating taxons and bulk-tagging.

+## Features

+### Bulk Tagging

+The bulk tagging feature allows us to search for existing content items via their collections, and apply taxon links in bulk to them.

+Please note that the search functionality has some restrictions.
+When a user searches for a collection, if the search is too broad, we will only show the top 20 results on the search page.
+Currently, we do not paginate through the search results.
+Instead, we ask the user to be more specific in the search query in order to find the collection they are looking for.

 ## Screenshots

 ![Homepage](docs/screenshot-homepage.png)